 and we aim to make them accessible to all MIT students."

-— Suzanne Berger, Professor of Political science, Director of MISTI
+— Suzanne Berger, Professor of Political Science, former MISTI director

 Learning skills for leadership in a global economy